5/6/2025

 Tim Breen

 Yeah, thank you.
 Thank you, Vivek.
-And so maybe I'll give a John Gibson color on 2025 itself.
+And so maybe I'll give a bit of color of our overall trajectory to margin expansion, and then John gives some color on 2025 itself.
 And so, you know, there are really three factors that give us a lot of confidence in our ability to grow margins in line with our long-term target of 40%.
-And, you know, we talked about some of them on the call already.
+And, you know, we've talked about some of them on the call already.
 The first one is the ramp of differentiated technologies.
-And so all these design ones we've mentioned, where we're competing on performance, where we're competing on ability to add value to our customers, you know, the vast majority come in significantly above our corporate averages and our corporate goals in terms of those price outcomes.
+And so all these design ways we've mentioned, where we're competing on performance, where we're competing on ability to add value to our customers, the vast majority come in significantly above our corporate averages and our corporate goals in terms of those those price outcomes.
 And that gives us confidence in the ability to ramp as those grow as part of our business.
 I think the second factor is the depth we have with customers, but also the opportunity to do more.
 As you can imagine, I've been on the road in the last couple of months spending a lot of time with customers.
 And I would say with no exceptions, the appetite to do more in existing areas, but also in new areas is very strong.
 And even for some customers where we have relatively low share today, the opportunity to do more is very much there.
-And some of that is the differentiated technologies, but also some of it is back to the footprint discussion that we had earlier.
+And Some of that is the differentiated technologies, but also some of it is back to the footprint discussion that we had earlier.
 So there's appetite to significantly increase.
 But the third factor that's really structural is that we have a significant manufacturing footprint.
 As you heard in the prepared remarks, we've invested over $7 billion since 2021 to build that footprint, both scale and diversification.
-And that allows us to serve anywhere between $9 and $10 billion of revenue, depending on the mix, without significant capex spending, and definitely without significant increase in fixed cost.
-And that allows us to basically have a lot of accretive flow through from top line growth, both as those design wins and customer depth ramps, but also as the broader market comes back.
+And that allows us to serve anywhere between $9 and $10 billion of revenue, depending on the mix. without significant capex spending and definitely without significant increase in fixed cost.
+And that allows us to basically have a lot of accretive flow through from top-line growth, both as those design wins and customer depth ramps, but also as the broader market comes back.
 And so that gives me long-term confidence in our model.
 Perhaps, John, you can comment about 2025 itself.

 speaker